huntforhomesaz/cleanout2closing-site/content/pages/for-realtors-and-professionals.md

 When you connect a client, heir, or family to me, they can expect:

 - One steady point of contact for the property and sale.
-- A clear conversation about their situation and what â€œsuccessâ€ looks like.
+- A clear conversation about their situation and what "success" looks like.
 - A walkthrough and simple explanation of what the home needs (and what it does not).
 - A written plan from today to closing that they can share with you.
 - Vendor coordination that does not leave them managing every call and schedule.